JapaneseJLPT

 He finally arrived.

-The long-awaited holiday has finally arrived.
+The holiday I was waiting for has finally arrived.

 8